A spa with soul on Koh Samui in Thailand

 More on the property: This is a soulful destination spa in a serene setting – a fairy tale ravine strewn with granite boulders and tropical plants, leading down to a chalky blue-grey lagoon with a little beach.
 It’s at the quiet end of party island Koh Samui, and if you don’t mind climbing over a few boulders and ignoring the tiresome local dogs, there’s a much longer beach to walk on.

 The whole place is centred around a tiny cave where monks used to come to pray – you can go there to sit a while and light a joss stick.
 There’s a soothing swimming pool, an elevated wooden-floored open-aired pavilion for yoga, meditation and tai chi, a huge hall with impressive acoustics for concerts and other activities, and plenty of shaded spaces and lounges to hang out in.
+Read a word from the queen and a word from the king on their stay.

 More on the spa: Everything is designed to bring the outside in, but the star feature is the open air spa, where plunge pools, a rock steam room, relaxation areas and treatment rooms are set high up on a jungle-clad hill with soothing views out to the far horizon.